Locate Regions

 Examples

-• The best locations to extract timber for a logging operation.
+• Identify the best locations to extract timber for a logging operation.
 To be financially viable, the areas (regions) to be logged must be at least 250 contiguous acres and each region must be within one mile from another.

-• The ideal location for a new shopping center.
-The shopping center requires the best 60 acres, however, for construction purposes, the area needs to be contiguous and the shape of the building site (region) should be as compact as possible.
+• Identify the ideal location for a new shopping center.
+The shopping center requires the best 60 acres; however, for construction purposes, the area must be contiguous and the shape of the building site (region) should be as compact as possible.

 Usage notes